FreeCAD/DevelopersHandbook/designguide/naming.md

 ### UI Text Style

-Use **title case** only for buttons, menu items, and group titles.
+Use **title case** only for command names, buttons, menu items, and group titles.
 All other text should use normal sentence case.

 **Do not use periods** on short UI elements like buttons or labels.
 Use them only in full-sentence tooltips or descriptive text.